 Complete coursework in finance, management, media studies and more while gaining hands-on professional experience.
 Enjoy 12 credits of electives so you can customize your degree program to suit your needs.
-Learn to apply your savvy business sense to enjoy studying a field in which you are truly passionate: sports.
+Apply your savvy business sense to succeed in a field you'll truly enjoy: sports.

-As one of the most established programs in the country, with a history that dates more than 25 years, SNHU's master's in sports management offers you opportunities to connect with accomplished industry professionals across the country.
+As a leader in sport management with both BS and MS degrees, SNHU's master's in sports management offers you opportunities to connect with accomplished industry professionals across the country.